 Some states also have the option to enter a specific address (unlike the national site which only searches by radius).
 This is an advantage if the address is known.

-Make sure to verify any offenders who appear in the results page, using their mugshot, which is included on the national site and many state registries.
+Make sure to verify any offenders who appear on the results page, using their mugshot, which is included on the national site and many state registries.
 When conducting a background check, this search can also provide additional information about incarceration and probation status, depending on when the crime occurred.

 Can You Run a Background Check On Someone Without Them Knowing?